 When considering the curve feature manifold, I’m left with a few questions:

-It also seems quite likely that there isn’t a “true” set of features.
-By this I mean a set that represents the manifold completely and 2) is the only set of features that does this.
-But (2) mightn’t be what matters, and instead, recovering the manifold is sufficient, even if this does make the definition of features as the base computational unit of the model a little fuzzier.
-If our set contains every point on the manifold then making a distinction between this and the manifold itself is pretty arbitrary.1
+It also seems quite likely that there isn’t a “true” set of features—that is, a set that both represents the manifold completely and is uniquely the only set to do so.
+However, perhaps uniqueness isn’t crucial.
+Recovering the manifold may be sufficient, even if this blurs the definition of features as the fundamental computational units of the model.
+If our set contains every point on the manifold, then distinguishing between the set and the manifold itself becomes somewhat arbitrary.1

-A good SAE2 will learn a set of features that does this but this won’t be a unique property of that specific set.
-It seems possible that SAEs are capturing the entire truth of the curve detectors and is just doing so in a way that is makes it simpler to reason about and apply.
+A well-trained SAE2 will learn a set of features that approximates the manifold, but this set isn’t uniquely determined.
+It seems possible that SAEs are capturing the essence of the curve detectors, albeit in a form that simplifies reasoning and application.

-1. I’m not claiming that the ideal set of curve features contains discrete directions for literally every point.
-SAEs of different sizes will recover different numbers of curve features and rather it is that we can add these together to represent additional curve orientations.
+1. To clarify, I’m not suggesting that an ideal set of curve features would consist of discrete directions for every possible point.
+SAEs with different capacities will recover varying numbers of curve features.
+Instead, the idea is that by combining these discrete features, we can approximate additional curve orientations.

-2. As an aside, I’m not totally sure of how we could actually recover both the manifolds that represent things like curves and then also more discrete things (e.g. a specific dog breed in InceptionV1).
-Although an interesting research question, this seems hard enough that if SAEs are representing the entirety of the manifold, not being able to do so shouldn’t invalidate them as a tool to push forward our understanding of NNs (especially, with respect to safety).
+2. As an aside, I’m uncertain about how we could recover both the manifolds representing continuous features like curves and more discrete features (e.g., a specific dog breed in InceptionV1).
+While this is an interesting research question, it seems sufficiently challenging that even if SAEs don’t fully capture these aspects, it shouldn’t invalidate their usefulness as tools for advancing our understanding of neural networks—especially regarding safety.